The Church Year

 Christmas

-The Church rejoices in the Incarnation: the Son of God has come near.
+The Church rejoices that the Son of God has come in the flesh.

 Lent